 First, all estimations are also carried out using OLS estimation techniques with robust heteroskedasticity- and serial-correlation consistent (HAC) standard errors.
-The results pertaining to the baseline model described in equation (1) are reported in Table 8.
+The results pertaining to the baseline model described in Equation (1) are reported in Table 8.
 As the table shows, all the previously described results regarding the intervention and the statement variables are completely unchanged across all four samples.
-In addition, the augmented delayed effects model as well as the models addressing first day of intervention and first day after intervention effects are reestimated using OLS and HAC standard errors, yielding identical results to those reported in Tables 5 through 6.26
+In addition, the augmented delayed effects model as well as the models addressing first day of intervention and first day after intervention effects are re-estimated using OLS and HAC standard errors, yielding identical results to those reported in Tables 5 through 6.28

-Second, the analysis tests for the possibility that the conditional variance enters into the mean equations (equations [1], [4], [5], and [6]) but finds no support for the GARCH-in-mean (GARCH-M) specification.
+Second, the analysis tests for the possibility that the conditional variance enters into the mean equations (Equations 1, 4, 5, and 6) but find no support for the GARCH-in-mean (GARCH-M) specification.

 Third, the definition of a first day of intervention is altered to take into account the stylized fact that intervention often comes in clusters.
-This is done by replacing the FDINT variable in equation (5) with the variable FDINTCL, where FDINTCL is defined as actual intervention (volume) that occurs on a day following two or more consecutive days with no intervention.
-Simultaneous estimations of equations (2), (3), and FDINTCL-(5) completely repeat the results reported in Table 6.
-As an additional robustness test of first day of intervention effects, FDINTCL is replaced by FDINTE, where FDINTE is defined as actual intervention (volume) that occurs on the first day of an intervention event.
-The results using FDINTE in place of FDINT in equation (5) are unchanged.
+This is done by replacing the FDINT variable in Equation (5) with the variable FDINTCL, where FDINTCL is defined as actual intervention (volume) that occurs on a day following two or more consecutive days with no intervention.
+Simultaneous estimations of Equations (2), (3), and FDINTCL-(5) completely repeat the results reported in Table 6.
+As an additional robustness test of first day of intervention effects, FDINTCL is replaced by FDINTE, where FDINTE is defined as actual intervention (volume) that occurs on the first day of an intervention event.29 The results using FDINTE in place of FDINT in Equation (5) are unchanged.

 Fourth, similar to the robustness check regarding the first day of intervention, the definition of a first day after intervention is altered.
-Replacing the FDAINT variable in equation (6) with the variable FDAINTCL, where FDAINTCL is an indicator variable that takes on the value one on the first day of no intervention immediately succeeding two or more consecutive days of intervention.
-Simultaneous estimations of equations (2), (3), and FDAINTCL-(6) completely repeat the results reported in Table 7 (i.e., the FDAINTCL coefficient estimate is only negative and significant for subsample 2).
+Replacing the FDAINT variable in Equation (6) with the variable FDAINTCL, where FDAINTCL is an indicator variable that takes on the value one on the first day of no intervention immediately succeeding two or more consecutive days of intervention.
+Simultaneous estimations of Equations (2), (3), and FDAINTCL-(6) completely repeat the results reported in Table 7 (i.e. the FDAINTCL coefficient estimate is only negative and significant for Sub-Sample 2).